Update 2018: (This is one of my VERY first posts when I had even LESS of a clue what I was doing on here!)

 Next is my Lodge Logic 5 qt cast iron Dutch oven for making my no knead bread.
 Totally worth buying this item, just for baking bread!

 Then there’s Better Than Bouillon, which exactly describes itself.
-No MSG and tons of flavor; I prefer the reduced sodium version…best place to buy it is at Smart & Final.
-Comes in lots of flavors, but I stick to the chicken and beef bases.
+No MSG and tons of flavor; I prefer the reduced sodium version.
+Comes in lots of flavors, but I stick to the chicken and beef bases for soups like Leek and Potato, Cream of Broccoli, and Spinach Soup.

 Another kitchen “must have” is a stick blender (immersion blender).
 The time and effort it saves is phenomenal!
 I use it for blending up tinned tomatoes to make spaghetti sauce, and it’s fantastic for soup blending directly in the pot (no blender use or washing necessary).
 Made lumpy gravy?
 No problem, stick blender to the rescue (and no one has to know about your lumps)!